+be provided within 30 days after being requested by us;

+be for payment of an amount or amounts of money to us on demand; and

+contain no expiry date.

-Unless otherwise agreed, the amount of the Bank Guarantee will be the amount determined by us (acting reasonably) relating to our reasonable estimate of airport charges you are likely to incur over the coming 3-month period (Guaranteed Sum).
+Unless otherwise agreed, the amount of the Security will be the amount determined by us (acting reasonably) relating to our reasonable estimate of airport charges you are likely to incur over the coming 3-month period (Guaranteed Sum).
 If there is any separate agreement between you and us, then the charges under any such separate agreement may be taken into account in calculating the Guaranteed Sum.

-If we consider that the Guaranteed Sum has increased at any time, we may notify you of the revised amount and you must provide either an additional bank guarantee or a replacement bank guarantee (so that the total of the Bank Guarantees we hold from you equals the Guaranteed Sum) in accordance with clause (d).
+If we consider that the Guaranteed Sum has increased at any time, or if we call on any Security, we may notify you of the revised amount (or the called amount) and you must provide either an additional Bank Guarantee or Security Deposit or a replacement Bank Guarantee or Security Deposit (so that the total of the Security we hold from you equals the Guaranteed Sum from time to time) in accordance with clause 3.1.

-3.1If we require you to provide a Bank Guarantee under this clause 3, then it will be a condition of use of the facilities and services that you provide the Bank Guarantee:
+If we require you to provide a Security under this clause 3, then it will be a condition of use of the facilities and services that you provide the Security:

-within 30 days of the date of the notice under clause (a)3.1 if as at the date of the notice you are an existing user of our facilities and services; and
+within 30 days of the date of the notice under clause 3.1 if as at the date of the notice you are an existing user of our facilities and services; and

-before the date on which you next use our facilities and services if as at the date of the notice under clause 2.2(a),3.1 you are not a user of our facilities and services.
+before the date on which you next use our facilities and services if as at the date of the notice under clause 3.1, you are not a user of our facilities and services.

-We may make demand on your Bank Guarantee(s) for all or part of the Guaranteed Sum if you do not pay us any amount you owe us under these conditions or the conditions of any separate agreement that exists between you and us (including but not limited to amounts owing under any indemnity), within 21 days after it is due for payment.
+We may make demand on your Security for all or part of the Guaranteed Sum if you do not pay us any amount you owe us under these conditions or the conditions of any separate agreement that exists between you and us (including but not limited to amounts owing under any indemnity), within 21 days after it is due for payment.

-To the extent you have provided us with any bank guarantee(s) under a separate agreement (Other Bank Guarantee) and to the extent permissible under that agreement, you agree that we may make demand on the Other Bank Guarantee(s) for all or part of the guaranteed sum (Other Guaranteed Sum) if you do not pay us any amount you owe us under these conditions or the conditions of any separate agreement that exists between you and us, within 21 days after it is due for payment, regardless of whether the Other Bank Guarantee was provided pursuant to the agreement that has been breached.
+To the extent you have provided us with any Security under a separate agreement (Other Security) and to the extent permissible under that agreement, you agree that we may make demand on the Other Security for all or part of the guaranteed sum under that other agreement (Other Guaranteed Sum) if you do not pay us any amount you owe us under these conditions or by the conditions of any separate agreement that exists between you and us within 21 days after it is due for payment, regardless of whether the Other Security was provided pursuant to the agreement that has been breached.

-You irrevocably agree that the issuer of the Bank Guarantee or Other Bank Guarantee must act immediately on our demand, without reference to you and even if you have instructed the issuer not to make payment.
-Acceptance of the Bank Guarantee, Other Bank Guarantee or payment under any of them does not limit our rights or waive any breach of these conditions by you.
+You irrevocably agree that the issuer of the Security or Other Security must act immediately on our demand, without reference to you and even if you have instructed the issuer not to make payment.
+Acceptance of the Security, Other Security or payment under any Security does not limit our rights or waive any breach of these conditions by you.

-If at any time we call on your Bank Guarantee or Other Bank Guarantee, we may require that you provide a replacement Bank Guarantee or Other Bank Guarantee.
-If we require you to provide a replacement Bank Guarantee or Other Bank Guarantee, as applicable, you must provide a replacement Bank Guarantee or replacement Other Bank Guarantee, as applicable, within 30 days from the date we notify you to do so, so that the total of all Bank Guarantees we hold from you equals the Guaranteed Sum and the total of all Other Bank Guarantees we hold equals the Other Bank Guarantee Sum.
+If at any time we call on your Security or Other Security, we may require that you provide a replacement Security or Other Security.
+If we require you to provide a replacement Security or Other Security, as applicable, you must provide a replacement Security or replacement Other Security, as applicable, within 30 days from the date we notify you to do so, so that the total of all Security we hold from you equals the Guaranteed Sum and the total of all Other Security we hold equals the Other Guaranteed Sum.